omarmiatello/telegram-api-generator/README.md

     copyMessage(chat_id: IntegerOrString, from_chat_id: IntegerOrString, message_id: Integer, caption: String, parse_mode: ParseMode, caption_entities: List<MessageEntity>, disable_notification: Boolean, reply_to_message_id: Integer, allow_sending_without_reply: Boolean, reply_markup: KeyboardOption)

 <p>Use this method to copy messages of any kind.
+Service messages and invoice messages can't be copied.
 The method is analogous to the method <a href="#forwardmessage">forwardMessage</a>, but the copied message doesn't have a link to the original message.
 Returns the <a href="#messageid">MessageId</a> of the sent message on success.</p>

 | name | type | required | description |
 |---|---|---|---|